-The -v flag may be used to get more verbose status for an interface.
+The -v flag can be used to get more verbose status for an interface.

-The -r flag may be used to show additional information related to the count of route references on the network interface.
+The -r flag can be used to show additional information related to the count of route references on the network interface.

 For bridge interfaces, the list of addresses learned by the bridge is not shown when displaying information about all interfaces except when the -v flag is used.

-Only the super-user may modify the configuration of a network interface.
+Only the super-user can modify the configuration of a network interface.

 The media selection system is relatively new and only some drivers support it (or have need for it).